How to Install WPC Wall Cladding the Right Way

 The old saying "measure twice, cut once" is your best friend when fitting panels around obstacles.
 Use a reliable tape measure to determine the exact height and width of the area you need to cut out for a window, outlet, or door frame.
 Transfer these measurements carefully onto the back of the WPC panel.
 A T-square and a sharp pencil will help you draw straight, accurate lines for a perfect fit.
 Double-check that your marks are level and correctly placed before you even think about picking up a saw.
 This small step prevents costly mistakes and ensures your panel will slide perfectly into place.

-Make Clean, Precise Cuts
+Tips for Making Clean, Precise Cuts

 Once your panel is marked, it’s time to make the cut.
 A circular saw, jigsaw, or fine-toothed handsaw will all work well with WPC material.
 The key to a clean cut is a sharp blade and a steady hand.
 Before you start, always put on your safety goggles and gloves to protect yourself from dust and debris.
 Follow your pencil lines slowly and carefully to avoid chipping the panel.
 If you’re cutting out a space for an outlet, you can drill a pilot hole in each corner to make it easier to start your cut with a jigsaw.
 After cutting, do a quick test fit to see if the panel sits correctly around the obstacle before you fasten it to the wall.